 For the offense of selling a substance in place of a controlled substance to have taken place, the accused would have agreed to sell a controlled substance but then sold the buyer something else.
 For instance, agreeing to sell a buyer cocaine but then handing over a bag of flour, or agreeing to sell the buyer marijuana but then handing them a bag of mixed herbs.
 Under Florida Statute 817.563, if you have committed this offense, then you can be charged with a second-degree misdemeanor or third-degree felony offense, depending on what drug was agreed to have been sold.
 Our dedicated Sarasota criminal defense lawyers can help you while you are dealing with these charges.

 Drug crimes in Sarasota, just like in all areas of Florida, are taken very seriously, carrying penalties higher than that of domestic violence or even sex crimes.
 While the sale of a substance in place of a controlled substance may not seem as serious an offense as, say, drug trafficking, or the possession of illegal drugs with the intent to sell, it still carries serious criminal charges.
 So, while you may not be facing a first-degree felony charge, depending on what type of drug was agreed to be sold, you may be facing a third-degree felony charge.
 This carries a sentence of up to five years in prison, five years of probation, and a fine of up to $5,000.

-At The Law Place, our criminal defense attorneys are experienced in dealing with all types of drug charges.
+At The Law Place, our Sarasota drug lawyers are experienced in dealing with all types of drug charges.
 So, if you or a loved one are facing unfair drug charges, then The Law Place is here to smoothly guide you through the complexities of the Florida legal system smoothly.
 We prioritize building a strong attorney-client relationship and working hard to get you the fairest possible outcome.